Syriac Catholic Eparchy of Our Lady of Deliverance in the United States

 The Syriac Catholic Eparchy of Our Lady of Deliverance is a Syriac Catholic Church ecclesiastical territory or eparchy of the Catholic Church in the United States.
 The territory of the eparchy encompasses the entire United States.
-Its cathedral is St. Joseph Syriac Catholic Cathedral, in Bayonne, New Jersey, near the episcopal see of Newark.
+Its cathedral is St. Toma Cathedral, in Farmington Hills, Michigan.
 Yousif Benham Habash has led the eparchy since April 2010.

 History

 Until 1995, Syriac Catholic congregations in the United States and Canada were under the ordinary jurisdiction of the local Latin Church bishops.

 On November 6, 1995, Pope John Paul II erected the Eparchy of Our Lady of Deliverance, immediately subject to the Holy See, and appointed bishop Joseph Younan as the first eparch, with his see at Newark, New Jersey.

 In 2009, Bishop Younan was elected as Primate of the Syriac Catholic Church and Patriarch of Antioch and all the East of the Syriacs.
 In 2010, Pope Benedict XVI appointed Bishop Yousif Benham Habash as the second eparch.

 On January 7, 2016, it lost its (southeastern) Canadian territory (then five communities in Ontario and Quebec provinces) to the newly erected Syriac Catholic Apostolic Exarchate for Canada.